southwick-associates/dashboard-sa-template/github_vignettes/dashboard-overview.md

 ## Output: SQLite Database

-The expected data processing output is superficially quite similar to the data processing input, but is structured in a way which makes it easy to extract participation metrics to build interactive dashboards:
+The expected data processing output is superficially quite similar to the data processing input, but is standardized across states and structured in a way which makes it easy to extract participation metrics for building interactive dashboards:

 ![](./img/license-production.png)